Asjid-Abbas/Canteen-Management/README.md

 **[Live Demo](https://Asjid-Abbas.github.io/Canteen-Management/)**

+## Developers

+- Laiba Sarwar
+- Asjid Abbas
+- Abdul Basit

 ## Features

 - **Browse Food Items**: See a list of available food items with details like price and quantity.
 - **Search Bar**: Quickly find specific items.
 - **Shopping Cart**: Add, remove, or adjust items in your cart.
-- **Order History**:
-  - Users can view their past orders.
-  - Admins can see all users' orders.
+- **Order History**: Users can view their past orders.
+Admins can see all users' orders.
 - **Reports & Charts**: Visualize sales trends with charts.
 - **PDF Export**: Save order history as a PDF.
 - **Secure Login**: Uses Firebase for secure user authentication.